Circom language tutorial with circomlib walkthrough

 If the <-- leads to underconstraints, why would the language include such a foot gun?

 When describing algorithms using circuits rather than natural code, the mindset to adopt is “compute, then constrain.”
 Some operations are extremely difficult to model with pure constraints alone.
-Consider the following example.
+An example of this is shown in the upcoming section.

 Circomlib